dusiasi/thesis/README.md

 MongoDB, Mongoose.

 ## Installation
-1.Clone this repo and enter!
+1.Clone this repo!
 git clone https://github.com/dusiasi/thesis.git

+2.Navigate to the client:
 cd client

-2.Install dependencies with npm install and Create a .env file in the root directory.
+2.Install dependencies with npm install and create a .env file in the root directory.
 Add the necessary environment variables such as API keys.

 3.Run the client: npm run dev

-4.Navigate to server
+4.Navigate to server:
 cd server

 5.Install dependencies with npm install and Create a .env file in the root directory.
 Add the necessary environment variables such as API keys and database connection strings.